bessinnica/Loc-markdig-azuredocs-test/articles/logic-apps/logic-apps-exception-handling.md

 }
 ```

 For different exception handling patterns, you can use the expressions described earlier in the article.
-You might choose to execute a single exception handling action outside the scope that accepts the entire filtered array of failures, and remove the **foreach**.
-You can also include other useful properties from the **@result()** response, as described earlier.
+You might choose to execute a single exception handling action outside the scope that accepts the entire filtered array of failures, and remove the <strong>foreach</strong>.
+You can also include other useful properties from the <strong><xref href="result()" data-throw-if-not-resolved="False" data-raw-source="@result()"></xref></strong> response, as described earlier.

 ## Azure Diagnostics and telemetry